The Home of Fantasy Sports Analysis

 I’m guilty of dividing my attention among all of the Green Bay Packers wide receivers this season.
 I even had Romeo Doubs on the riser list just last week.
 We’ve all done it.
 Even though many, including myself, discussed the potential for up-and-down weeks amongst this receiver group, we continue to try to find the steadiest, best option.

 The fact of the matter is that Jayden Reed is, and will continue to be, the Packers wide receiver with the most value on fantasy football rosters.
 Reed currently leads the Packers with 22 targets this season.
-In fact, he’s actually tied with Dontayvion Wicks, though 13 of Wicks’ targets (59% on the season) came in Week 4.
+In fact, he’s actually tied with Dontayvion Wicks.
+It’s worth nothing, though, 13 of Wicks’ targets (59% on the season) came in Week 4.
 Reed has at least six targets in three of four games this season, the only Packer to do so.

 More importantly, Reed is averaging 30.1 points per game in the two games with Jordan Love as the starting quarterback.
 Even better, Reed has six rush attempts for 91 yards and a touchdown this season, as well.
 So, yes, while Romeo Doubs and Dontayvion Wicks also deserve to be on the riser list, especially while Christian Watson deals with an ankle injury, Jayden Reed is the most valuable player of this group.